top of page

 Poverty & Abundance

-Christians today have firm opinions about poverty and abundance, often violating scriptural precedent.
-Jesus warned us about this attitude when he saw a poor widow and observed, "Truly I tell you, this poor widow has put more into the treasury than all the others.
-They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on" (Mark 12:43-44).
-However, this was not always the case, especially in the early church.
-Jesus' most powerful words about the netherworld are in Matthew 25:
+Christians today often hold firm opinions about poverty and abundance, and many of those opinions contradict Scripture.
+Jesus confronted this mindset when he saw a poor widow and said, "Truly I tell you, this poor widow has put more into the treasury than all the others.
+They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on" (Mark 12:43–44).
+Yet believers did not always think this way, especially in the early church.
+Jesus spoke his most forceful words about the netherworld in Matthew:

 When Christ is famishing, do you so revel in luxury? . .
-Indeed, for the mere having of silver dishes, this is not even in keeping with a soul devoted to wisdom, but is altogether a piece of luxury; but the making unclean vessels also of silver, is this then luxury? . .
+For the mere having of silver dishes indeed, this even is not in keeping with a soul devoted to wisdom, but is altogether a piece of luxury; but the making unclean vessels also of silver, is this then luxury? . . .
 Another, made after the image of God, is perishing of cold; and do you furnish yourself with such things as these?
-The foolish pride!
-What more would a psychopath have done?
+O the senseless pride!
+What more would a madman have done?
 Do you pay such honor to your excrements as to receive them in silver?
-(Homily 7 on Colossians [cf. 2:16-19]).
+(Homily 7 on Colossians [cf. 2:16–19]).

-In other words, you cannot say you love God but reject people made in his image.
+In other words, you cannot claim to love God while rejecting people made in his image.
 In his first letter, John wrote, "Whoever claims to love God yet hates a brother or sister is a liar.
-For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen" (4:20).
-The refusal to alleviate poverty is equal to denying God himself.
+For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen" (John 4:20).
+Refusing to alleviate poverty equals denying God himself.
 Yes, you will go to hell if you refuse to alleviate poverty while claiming to be a Christian.
-If you have abundant money or mammon, God blessed you so you could bless others too.
-Remember, even with the harsh demands of the Law of Moses, God required the Israelites to leave the corners of their fields unharvested so the poor would always have food to eat (see Lev.
-19:9; 23:22).
+If you have abundant wealth or possessions, God has blessed you so that you can also bless others.
+Even under the harsh demands of the Law of Moses, God required the Israelites to leave the corners of their fields unharvested so the poor would always have food to eat (Lev.
+19:9, 23:22).

 Courtesy of www.LumoProject.com